Stand-downs garner stand-out results

-Col. Rick Allbritton, commander, Letterkenny Army Depot, and Sgt.
-Maj.
-Ekondua Amoke, depot and installation Sergeant Major, LEAD, meet with employees during a quality stand-down.
-The Directorate of Product Assurance and the Directorate of Industrial Operations at LEAD are engaging in consistent collaboration to ensure compliance to the AS9100D/AS9110C Quality Management Systems.
+CHAMBERSBURG, Pa. -- The Directorate of Product Assurance and the Directorate of Industrial Operations at Letterkenny Army Depot are engaging in consistent collaboration to ensure compliance to the AS9100D/AS9110C Quality Management Systems.
 In order to maintain compliance, DPA personnel conduct regular stand-downs with DIO employees to evaluate current processes for alignment to AS9100D and AS9100C QMSs.

+The quality stand-downs begin with leadership training to ensure they can enforce the standards throughout the directorate.
+The bulk of the stand-down consists of quality assurance specialists and quality control inspectors going on-site to the DIO shops to observe actions and help answer questions concerning the certification requirements and implementation methods.

+“With these certifications, there were some major changes with how we manage Foreign Object Damage or Debris, how we manage tools and tag and trace our parts and scrap control,” said Tyler Crotsley, director of Product Assurance at LEAD.
+“These stand-downs are focused on these changes so that we can ensure compliance moving forward.”

 |Date Taken: